 What about failures with Mini Dental Implants?

-It must be recognized that all implant systems as well as natural teeth are subject to potential failure due to natural causes, including osteoporosis, poor oral hygiene, wear and tear attrition, poor health, heavy, stressful biting habits, and lack of follow-up dental maintenance care.
+It must be recognized that all implant systems, as well as natural teeth, are subject to potential failure due to natural causes, including osteoporosis, poor oral hygiene, wear and tear attrition, poor health, heavy, stressful biting habits, and lack of follow-up dental maintenance care.
 Mini implants similarly do not carry any actual or implied guarantee as to longevity.
 However, the loss of a Mini Dental Implant is a far less critical event to the patient since it may be replaced at relatively minimal cost compared to conventional implants, and with minimal associated bone or gum deterioration.

 How are Mini Dental Implants different?

 As a revolutionary departure from routine dental implant methods, Mini Dental Implants are so narrow they are typically inserted directly through the overlying gum tissue and into the bone underneath.
 Consequently the need to surgically cut and “flap” open the gum tissue, routinely required for standard implant systems, is avoided in most Mini Dental Implant applications.
-As a result, post-insertion patient irritation and soreness is significantly reduced.
-While all dental implants require care during insertion to avoid encroaching on vulnerable nerve, sinus or bony structures, the ultra small width of the mini implants offers a much more comfortable margin of safety.
+As a result, post-insertion patient irritation and soreness are significantly reduced.
+While all dental implants require care during insertion to avoid encroaching on a vulnerable nerve, sinus or bony structures, the ultra-small width of the mini implants offers a much more comfortable margin of safety.

-A single, minimally invasive surgery is needed for insertion of the Mini Dental Implants.
+A single, minimally invasive surgery is needed for the insertion of the Mini Dental Implants.
 The implants are then put into immediate biting or “loading” function thanks to their “self-tapping” design, thereby anchoring a fixed bridge system.
 As a result, it is often possible to provide the complete mini implant service in a single office visit.
 Mini dental implants clearly represent an enormous breakthrough for the dental implant specialty as the most patient-friendly, cost-effective, proven dental implant system available today.